Economic collapse: 1998–2002 Argentine great depression

 The depression, which began after the Russian and Brazilian financial crises, caused widespread unemployment, riots, the fall of the government, a default on the country's foreign debt, the rise of alternative currencies and the end of the peso's fixed exchange rate to the US dollar.
 The economy shrank by 28 percent from 1998 to 2002.
 In terms of income, over 50 percent of Argentines were poor and 25 percent, indigent; seven out of ten Argentine children were poor at the depth of the crisis in 2002.

 By the end of November 2001, people began withdrawing large sums of dollars from their bank accounts, turning pesos into dollars, and sending them abroad, which caused a bank run.

 The freeze enraged many Argentines who took to the streets of important cities, especially Buenos Aires.
 They engaged in protests.

 The president De la Rúa eventually fled the Casa Rosada in a helicopter on 21 December 2001.

 Zimbabwe economic crisis (2000-present)

-Zimbabwe has had an economic crisis since the early 2000s with some periods of partial recovery inbetween.
+Zimbabwe has had an economic crisis since the early 2000s with some periods of partial recovery in between.
 Hyperinflation peaked at an estimated 89.7 sextillion percent year-on-year in November 2008 then stabilising after the local currency was abandoned.
 In May 2020, annual inflation reached more than 800% following the reintroduction of the local currency, after which the government stopped releasing statistics as they had previously done over a decade earlier.
 GDP contracted from 2001 to 2008 and from 2018 to present.